tbensky/Prolog-CLP/README.md

 In the case of CLP, Prolog's search happily continues with incomplete conclusions, hoping to firm up such (later), as part of the overall search.

 At this point, it is a bit tough to study up on, because Prolog + CLP doesn't appear in any books on Prolog, so there's no unified source for learning or reading about it.
-It seems it's best just to jump in and start messing with it, which is what I'm doing here.
+It seems best to just jump in and start experienting with it, which is what I'm doing here.

 ## Project: Basic ideas of CLP